 term uncontrollable coughing can lead to anxiety and depression, and frequent nighttime coughing can affect sleep quality, exacerbating emotional disorders.
-Psychological disorders can worsen patients' sensitivity to symptoms and reduce their treatment compliance and GERD patients are more prone to comorbid anxiety and depression, leading to treatment difficulties [10,47] and a detrimental cycle.
-The DEP training is a relaxation technique that may upregulate GABA [48], regulate the balance of the sympathetic and parasympathetic nervous systems, reduce cortisol secretion, lower respiratory rate and increase heart rate variability, relieving patients' anxiety and other emotions [13,49] and reducing symptom sensitivity caused by these disorders.
+Psychological disorders can worsen patients' sensitivity to symptoms and reduce their treatment compliance and GERD patients are more prone to comorbid anxiety and depression, leading to treatment difficulties [10,49] and a detrimental cycle.
+The DEP training is a relaxation technique that may upregulate GABA [50], regulate the balance of the sympathetic and parasympathetic nervous systems, reduce cortisol secretion, lower respiratory rate and increase heart rate variability, relieving patients' anxiety and other emotions [13,51] and reducing symptom sensitivity caused by these disorders.
 Gu et al. found that DEP training improved patients' psychiatric disorders and improved sleep quality by reducing negative emotions [42].
 The changes in cough symptoms, anxiety and depression and sleep quality in the intervention group in this study were consistent with the above research results, further supporting the benefits of DEP training for GERC.

 Gabapentin, a widely used neural regulator in clinical practice, is a GABA derivative that inhibits synaptic neurotransmitter release, thereby inhibiting the sensitivity of the cough center to reduce coughing [7].
-Previous studies in this department have found that gabapentin is effective for refractory GERC, possibly because these patients have cough center hypersensitization [50] and Streeter C, et al. research found that breathing was significantly associated with increased thalamic GABA levels using magnetic resonance spectroscopy.
-[48], which may be another mechanism for alleviating coughing in GERC patients.
+Previous studies in this department have found that gabapentin is effective for refractory GERC, possibly because these patients have cough center hypersensitization [52] and Streeter C, et al. found that breathing was significantly associated with increased thalamic GABA levels using magnetic resonance spectroscopy.
+[50], which may be another mechanism for alleviating coughing in GERC patients.

+HARQ and capsaicin cough sensitivity test were related to cough hypersensitivity.
+In this

+study, the HARQ and capsaicin cough sensitivity test showed an improvement trend after 8 weeks of training while these values showed no statistically significant difference(Supplementary Table 4), which further confirms the DEP may inhibit the sensitivity of the cough center and relieve cough symptoms in patients with GERC.

 This study had some limitations.
-In view of the pain of the examination, patients did not want to repeat the examination, especially after the symptoms improved, so we did not require the acquisition of esophageal manometry and MII-PH data in the design of the study protocol.
-While the increase in diaphragmatic muscle strength was observed through B-mode ultrasound and sEMG, the changes in pressure at the gastroesophageal junction and acid exposure could not be obtained.
+1) In view of the pain of the examination, patients did not want to repeat the examination, especially after the symptoms improved, so we did not require the acquisition of esophageal manometry and MII-PH data in the design of the study protocol.
+While the improvement in diaphragmatic muscle function was observed through B-mode ultrasound and sEMG, the changes in pressure at the gastroesophageal junction and acid exposure could not be obtained.
 The direct relationship between diaphragmatic muscle strength enhancement and reflux cannot therefore be confirmed.
-The sample size of this study is also relatively small, mainly because the proportion of these GERC patients was very low, and it is difficult for some patients to persist in training DEP, and larger studies may be needed to support the conclusions.
+2) The ultrasonic sampling will be subject to echo error, for which the possibility of error cannot be excluded.
+3) The sample size of this study is also relatively small, mainly because the proportion of these GERC patients was very low, and it is difficult for some patients to persist in training DEP, and larger studies may be needed to support the conclusions.

 Conclusions

-The DEP training may increase patients' diaphragmatic muscle strength, therefore, enhance anti-reflux barriers, improve cough treatment effectiveness in patients with GERC and alleviate symptoms of gastroesophageal reflux, improve quality of life, sleep quality and alleviate anxiety and depression.
+The DEP training may increase patients' diaphragmatic muscle function, therefore, enhance anti-reflux barriers, improve cough treatment effectiveness in patients with GERC and alleviate symptoms of gastroesophageal reflux, improve quality of life, sleep quality and alleviate anxiety and depression.

 List of abbreviations

+AET, acid exposure time

+DE, diaphragmatic excursion

 DEP, deep diaphragmatic breathing training

+DTF, diaphragm thickening fraction

+FEV1, forced expiratory volume in one second

+FVC, forced vital capacity

+GABA, γ-aminobutyric acid

+GAD-7, Generalized Anxiety DisorderScale-7

 GERC, gastroesophageal reflux-induced chronic cough

+GERD, gastroesophageal reflux disease

+GerdQ, Gastroesophageal reflux diagnostic questionnaire

 HARQ: Hull airway reflux questionnaire;

-GerdQ, Gastroesophageal reflux diagnostic questionnaire

-GAD-7, Generalized Anxiety DisorderScale-7

-PHQ-9, Patient Health Questionnaire-9

-PSQI, Pittsburgh sleep quality index
+ICF, inform consent form

+ITT, intention-to-treat

 LCQ, Leicester cough questionnaire

-sEMG, surface electromyogram activity

-GERD, gastroesophageal reflux disease

 LES, lower esophageal sphincter

 MII-pH, Multichannel intraluminal esophageal impedance and pH monitoring

-FEV1, forced expiratory volume in one second

-FVC, forced vital capacity

-AET, acid exposure time

-SAP, symptom association probability

-SI, symptom index

-ICF, inform consent form

-PP, per-protocol

-PPI, proton pump inhibitor

-DE, diaphragmatic excursion

-DTF, diaphragm thickening fraction

-RMS, root mean square

-ITT, intention-to-treat

-TLESR, transient lower esophageal sphincter relaxation

-GABA, γ-aminobutyric acid

-sEMGdi, surface diaphragmatic EMG activity